PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 0 - Intro/english.md

     mesh.RecalculateNormals()
 ```

 `RecalculateNormals()` requires us to already have our `vertices` and `triangles` set.
 But there is one other thing.
 If we are using Unity's function it needs to know which side of the triangle/quad to render.
 This is because Unity only renders 1 side of a mesh.
 This is called backface culling.
 Unity uses the order we put the triangles in to determine which side to render.
+They way we can remember is clockwise order will make the rendered side face us

 (taken from https://forum.unity.com/threads/unity-has-a-clockwise-winding-order.129923/#post-3198466)
 ![clockwise triangle order](/Resources/assets/clockwise_triangle.png)

-reversing the order.
+... and counter clockwise will make it face away from us.
 ![counter clockwise triangle](/Resources/assets/counter_clockwise_triangle.png)